When to Turn on Your HRV System

 Most homeowners do their best to make sure their home is sealed and air-tight.
 It’s helpful in keeping heating and cooling costs lower, as it minimizes air leaks.
 However, it comes with some downsides.
 For example, having a properly-sealed home is great for efficiency but it limits the amount of fresh air that circulates throughout your house.
 Therefore, it negatively affects your indoor air quality.
 That’s why homeowners use ventilator systems.

 A Heat Recovery Ventilator, better known as an HRV system, (or Energy Recovery Ventilator, a.k.a. an ERV), lets you reap all the efficiency benefits of an air-tight home plus an endless cycle of fresh air.
 During the winter, air quality is a priority as most houses remain sealed completely for several months.
 Now, you might be wondering when to turn on your HRV system.
 It’s a valid question and we answer it for you here.

-How does it work?
+How does an HRV work?

 Delta has been proudly serving the Kitchener-Waterloo, Cambridge, and Guelph regions’ HVAC needs for over 65 years.
 We strive to provide our clients with reliable service and cost-effective solutions.